zhiyongliu/incubator-drill/testing/README.md

 ## Setup and configurations:
 In the file framework/src/main/resources/drillTestConfig.properties, configure test environment as needed:
     1. DRILL_HOME is where drill is installed.
     2. DRILL_TEST_DATA_DIR points to the parent directory of the drill test data.
-If a relative path is provided, it is expected to be under drilltests.
+If a relative path is provided, it is expected to be under framework.
     3. HADOOP_INSTALL_LOC is the location of the hadoop system drill is running in.
     4. DRILL_TESTDATA specifies path to the distributed system where data is to be populated.
     5. ZOOKEEPERS is a list of zookeepers in the cluster.
     6. TIME_OUT_SECONDS specifies the timeout value for each test.
 This is an interim solution and this value should be test suite specific.
     7. The three properties under Resource Tracking are for performance tests.

 Add maven dependencies required by the project, if necessary.